dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

-When a mail client receives an email that includes a Wrong-Recipient header field, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user, if and only if the email is reasonably assured to not be spam, e.g. if both DKIM and SPF are passing with a valid DMARC record.
+When a mail client receives an email that includes a Wrong-Recipient header field, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user, if and only if the email is reasonably assured to not be spam.

 If the user selects this option, the mail client MUST perform an HTTPS POST to the first https URI in the Wrong-Recipient header field, or send an empty message to the first referenced mailto: address.

-The POST request MUST NOT include cookies, HTTP authorization, or any other context information.
+To minimize XSRF attacks, the POST request MUST NOT include cookies, HTTP authorization, or any other context information.
 The "wrong recipient" reporting operation is logically unrelated to any previous web activity, and context information could inappropriately link the report to previous activity.

 The POST body MUST include only "Wrong-Recipient=true".

 If the response is a HTTP 500 type error indicating server issue, the client MAY retry.
-If the HTTP response to the POST is a 200, the client SHOULD NOT retry.
+If the HTTP response to the POST is a 200, the client MUST NOT retry.
 No feedback to the user as to the success or failure of this operation is proposed or required.

 ## Mail Senders After Wrong Sender Notification